wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.3.0 =
+* Fixed: Patched an issue where add to cart did not work if you did not have a checkout widget in your sidebar/footer etc.
+* Fixed: Patched a small warning that appeared when saving products via Ajax on servers that forced warnings to be displayed

 = 3.2.0 =
-* Fixed: Import/Export CSV functionality has been restored.
+* Fixed: Import/Export CSV functionality has been restored
-* Fixed: Fixed an issue with customer profile fields returning Array Array() instead of the profile fields.
+* Fixed: Fixed an issue with customer profile fields returning Array Array() instead of the profile fields

 = 3.1.6 =
 * Updated: Added all available addons to the slider.